jonahperna123/HLEquityCalculator/README.md

 Welcome to an Equity Calculator for Texas Hold 'Em, built by Jonah Perna

-This project is still under development & several features will be added.
+This project is still under development & several features & UI updates will be added.

 # To test via expo please: